Cumbernauld: Economy

-Some well-known companies use Cumbernauld as a base including Mackintosh, and Farmfoods who operate in Blairlinn.
-Cumbernauld in the last few years has seen a surge of business activity with the OKI UK headquarters moving across town to Westfield close to Yaskawa Electronics.
-Irn-bru makers A.G.
+Some well-known companies use Cumbernauld as a base including Mackintosh, and Farmfoods who operate in Blairlinn, Irn-bru makers A.G.
 Barr also has its world headquarters in the Westfield part of the town.
-The old Isola-Werke factory in the Wardpark area has been converted into film studios and production facilities for the TV series Outlander which frequently films within the town's greenspaces.
-In particular, the Scottish Wildlife Trust's Cumbernauld Glen reserve, has been used as a backdrop whose ancient oak forest remnant provides a convenient stand-in for 18th Century Highlands' scenes.
+The former Isola-Werke factory in the Wardpark area has been converted into film studios and production facilities for the TV series Outlander which frequently films within the town's greenspaces.
+In particular, Cumbernauld Glen nature reserve has been used as a backdrop, whose ancient oak forest remnant provides a convenient stand-in for 18th Century Highlands' scenes.
 In May 2016, North Lanarkshire Council agreed to the expansion the Wardpark site if funding could be found.
-Another industrial estate Lenziemill is home to Dow Waste Management and furniture maker Aquapac amongst others.
+Another industrial estate Lenziemill is home to Dow Waste Management and furniture maker Aquapac as well as Skyora who manufacture rockets for launching satellites amongst others.